MichalOpoka/ecfr/cfr/title-43-Public-Lands-Interior/subtitle-B-Regulations-Relating-Public-Lands/chapter-I-Bureau-Reclamation-Department-Interior/part-420-OffRoad-Vehicle-Use/section-420.5.md

 As used in this part, the term:

 (a) *Off-road vehicle* means any motorized vehicle (including standard automobile) designed for or capable of cross-country travel on or immediately over land, water, sand, snow, ice, marsh, swampland, or natural terrain.
-The term includes:
+The term excludes:

 (1) Nonamphibious registered motorboats;